I am Being Pushed toward the Sharp Revolutionary Blades of Cancel Culture.

 As to the students who have embraced the frenetic joy of shaking their cancellation sticks at me and snarling at me while tossing a fine selection of the clichéd modern human rights tribal team words -"safety, hate, feelings, misc.
 Phobia," etc. - for them, it’s all exciting and fun.
 Who said that university was boring?

-While they may not get an excellent education, they have discovered a great hobby - and developed a bloodlust that moves cancel culture forward.
-And they are thirsty.
+While they may not get an excellent education, they have discovered a great hobby and developed a bloodlust that propels cancel culture forward and is thirsty.

 The entire dynamic between administration, students, and faculty is decidedly Stalin-era Soviet, or perhaps the French Revolution is a more appropriate metaphor.

-But I suspect Stalin spent more time amongst the plebs than the modern university administrator.
+However, I suspect Stalin spent more time among the masses than the modern university administrator.

 I'm still trying to figure it out; I don't want to diss the old Georgian boy.
 The gulag is the DEI sessions, and the guillotine is the termination letter that wishes you the best in your future endeavours.
 And “future endeavours” in teaching at my age are unlikely.